rosedev318/defender-deploy-client-cli/README.md

 Additional options:
   --proxyAdminAddress <PROXY_ADMIN_ADDRESS>  Address of the proxy's admin.
 Required if the proxy is a transparent proxy.
-  --abiFile <CONTRACT_ARTIFACT_FILE_PATH>  Path to a JSON file that contains an "abi" entry, where its value will be used as the new implementation ABI.
+  --contractArtifactFile <CONTRACT_ARTIFACT_FILE_PATH>  Path to a JSON file that contains an "abi" entry, where its value will be used as the new implementation ABI.
   --approvalProcessId <UPGRADE_APPROVAL_PROCESS_ID>  The ID of the upgrade approval process.
 Defaults to the upgrade approval process configured for your deployment environment on Defender.
 ```